saquib1998/TaskManagement/README.md

 Use Role/modify endpoint using admin account token to asssign other users to different teams or modify their roles.

-Any user is able to create/update a task, comment on it and add attachments to it.
+Every user is able to create/update a task, comment on it and add attachments to it.